lphilips/lphilips.github.io/uni-corn.md

 ```

 ##### Display functions
-On the `browser` slice we add code to display and update the tasks collection or a specific task
+On the `browser` slice we add code to display and update the tasks collection or a specific task.
 ```javascript```
 /* @slice browser */
 {